VIAME/scallop-tk/README.md

 ==========

-The Scalable, Adaptive Localization, and Laplacian Object Proposal (Scallop) Toolkit is a very small computer vision toolkit aimed at detecting roughly elliptical or blob-like objects in imagery.
+The Scalable, Adaptive Localization, and Laplacian Object Proposal (Scallop) Toolkit is a small computer vision toolkit aimed at detecting roughly elliptical or blob-like objects in imagery.
 It is brief port of some of my master's thesis code developed at RPI, described further in the paper: